Taking Next Steps

 • Ask relevant people in the field what kind of aptitudes are needed for specific career paths, then try to come up with some ways to build on these.

 • Find concrete job opportunities and apply to the top 10 that excite you.
-You can start looking for promising opportunities on these job boards.
+You can start looking for promising opportunities on our job board.

 • Create a list of the top 5 specific roles you would be interested in, then assess their potential impact with the SELF framework

-• Many experts say that nearly 80% of jobs are filled by networking, so it’s easily worth putting extra effort into.
+• Make connections and network.
+Many experts say that nearly 80% of jobs are filled by networking, so it’s easily worth putting in extra effort.
 Depending on your field, this might mean going to conferences, reaching out to your current networks, collaborating on other’s projects or finding other avenues of expanding your network.

 Prioritize progress over certainty